suobset/skushagra/docs/research/icons.md

 <a href="https://suobset.github.io/iCons/iCons2-MoS/index.html">Here is the Website with the Map and scores</a>

 <a href="https://github.com/suobset/iCons2-MoS">Repository with R code and GIS data for this project</a>

-<a href="https://www.umass.edu/news/article/umass-icons-students-partner-museum-science-boston-tackle-climate-justice">Featured in UMass Amherst News</a>

 ### iCons 2: Case Study 1